swarnimcodes/smarniw.xyz/content/posts/turepo.md

 The idea was stolen directly from [Sylvan Franklin](https://sylvanfranklin.com/).
-I won't go into the details of what I think about him and his content because most of his content is irony based on irony lmao.
+I won't go into the details of what I think about him and his content because most of his content is irony layered upon irony lmao.

 But this is the video where he implements a convenience script for himself in neovim that does the same thing as my plugin: